ibexa/documentation-developer/docs/api/public_php_api.md

 !!! note

-    The XSD for the internal XML representation can be found in the kernel: <https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/Core/FieldType/XmlText/Input/Resources/schemas/ezxml.xsd>.
+    The XSD for the internal XML representation can be found in a separate dependency: <https://github.com/ezsystems/ezplatform-xmltext-fieldtype>.

 You embed an image in your XML, using the `<embed>` tag, providing an image Content ID as the `object_id` attribute.

 !!! note "Using a custom format as input"

     More input formats will be added later.
-The API for that is actually already available: you simply need to implement the [`XmlText\Input`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/Core/FieldType/XmlText/Input.html) interface.
-It contains one method, [`getInternalRepresentation()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/Core/FieldType/XmlText/Input.html#method_getInternalRepresentation), that must return an internal XML string.
+The API for that is actually already available: you simply need to implement the [`XmlText\Input`](https://github.com/ezsystems/ezplatform-xmltext-fieldtype/tree/master/lib/FieldType/XmlText/Input) interface.
+It contains one method, `getInternalRepresentation()` that must return an internal XML string.
 Create your own bundle, add your implementation to it, and use it in your code.

 ``` php
 $input = new \My\XmlText\CustomInput( 'My custom format string' );